BOT-Deepak/user-management-application/README.md

 Access the [webpage for user-management-application](https://user-management-application-qhphjsfb1.vercel.app/) here.

-I used some dummy data to understand this.
+I made some dummy data to understand this.
 Here are some loginInfo for dummy logins: ( Note: You cannot change password or register with this data, because mails are not real, so one won't be able to successfully verify. )

 `admin`: